 The Server technology roadmap is the only certification path where a third-party certification, the CompTIA Server+, serves as the associate-level credential.

-- Implementation Engineer, Power Edge Specialist (DECS-IE): Certification is focused on IT professionals working with Dell EMC Power Edge Server technology and products.
-To earn the credential, candidates must first obtain either the CompTIA Server+ or Dell Certified Associate-PowerEdge credential plus pass the specialist exam.
-The exam targets PowerEdge Rack and Tower Services, installation, configuration (server storage, iDRAC,, and LifeCycle Controller), as well as maintenance and troubleshooting.
+- Implementation Engineer, PowerEdge Specialist (DECS-IE): Certification is focused on IT professionals working with Dell EMC PowerEdge Server technology and products.
+To earn the credential, candidates must first obtain either the CompTIA Server+ or the Dell Certified Associate PowerEdge credential and pass the specialist exam.
+The exam targets PowerEdge rack and tower servers, installation, configuration (server storage, iDRAC and Lifecycle Controller), and maintenance and troubleshooting.

-- Information Storage and Management Associate (DECA-ISM): This credential validates a candidate’s knowledge of data center infrastructure, storage systems, security, replication management, backup, archive, replication, storage networking technologies (Fibre Channel SAN, Internet Protocol SAN and Fibre Channel over Ethernet SAN), plus Storage systems (file-based, object-based, software-defined, block-based and intelligent).
+- Information Storage and Management Associate (DCA-ISM): This credential validates a candidate’s knowledge of data center infrastructure, storage systems (file-based, object-based, software-defined, block-based and intelligent), security, replication management, backup, archive, replication, and storage networking technologies (Fibre Channel SAN, Internet Protocol SAN and Fibre Channel over Ethernet SAN).

 Cloud and Infrastructure Services (Cloud Architect)

-- Converged Systems and Hybrid Cloud Version 1.0 – Associate (DECA-CSHC): This is a foundation-level certification that focuses on a candidate’s understanding of how to effect transformation using Dell EMC Converged Systems and Digital and IT Transformation.
+- Converged Systems and Hybrid Cloud Version 1.0 – Associate (DCA-CSHC): This is a foundation-level certification that focuses on a candidate’s understanding of how to effect transformation using Dell EMC Converged Systems and Digital and IT Transformation.

-- Data Science Associate (DECA-DS): A foundation level credential for those just entering the realm of Data Science and big data analytics, this certification focuses on the tools and techniques commonly used in data analytics.
+- Data Science Associate (DECA-DS): A foundation-level credential for those just entering the realm of data science and big data analytics, this certification focuses on the tools and techniques commonly used in data analytics.

 - Networking: Campus and data center